oz/aguaxaca/README.md

 As of 2025, Oaxaca's water distribution schedules are shared daily through images, on two social networks: Facebook and X (formerly Twitter).
+I guess it's a workaround to message length and format limitations on these platforms, but it also excludes people with visual disabilities, and makes it impossible to search through this data.

-This forces the inhabitants to create accounts on these social networks to know when they may receive the precious liquid.
-There is no public historical data about the schedules, and the information published as raw images isn't accessible.
+This also forces the citizens to create accounts on privately owned social networks.
+There is no public historical data about the schedules.

-This program provides a solution for these issues by:
+This program won't solve these issues because they're not all technical, but it's a workaround to:

-  1. extracting data from public notices,
+  1. extract data from public notices,
-  2. sharing the same data in text form, and
+  2. share the same data in text form (accessible!), and
-  3. providing access to previous distribution dates.
+  3. providing access to some historical records.

 **The project is still very much a work-in-progress.
 Don't use it now!**